arizvisa/ida-minsc/_sources/combinators.rst.txt

    Return a :py:class:`list` containing each value from ``iterable`` that the callable ``crit`` returns :py:const:`True` for.
-This is similar to the :py:func:`filter` function from Python 2.x.
+This is similar to the :py:func:`filter` function from Python 2.x, or using the :py:func:`filter` function from Python 3.x and iterating through the result as a :py:class:`list`.

    :param crit: a callable python object that returns :py:const:`True` or
                 :py:const:`False` based on its argument